asynkron/protoactor-website/hugo/content/docs/performance/dotnetos.md

 ![Actor](../images/perf5.png)

 {{< note >}}
-This issue have been corrected after the review
+This issue has been corrected after the review
 {{</ note >}}

 There is also one funny method `OneForOneStrategy.ShouldStop` producing a little of unwanted garbage: